fentontaylor/fantasy-fortuneteller/README.md

 To view the testing suite, please run `rspec` from the root directory `/fantasy-fortuneteller`

+## Future Iterations
+- Compare projected vs. performance calculations for the past 3 weeks to determine if a player is hot or cold.
+- Calculate confidence intervals from each players historical data to give users the option to see projections as a range.
+- Compile and process historical play-by-play data to build a machine learning algorithm to create our own projections.

 ## Behind the Scenes

 - Ruby 2.4.1